xiaotong0329/tp/docs/UserGuide.md

 * `budget report` - Displays the budget report
 * `setexpense INDEX a/AMOUNT` - Sets the expense for an event (INDEX refers to the event's position in the event list)

-**Expense display:** When you add a new event, it initially shows $0.00 in the event list panel.
-This indicates that no expense has been set yet for that event.
-After you set an expense using `setexpense`, the expense amount will appear beside the event title in the event list panel.
-This allows you to quickly see the cost of each event at a glance.
-The expense is displayed in the format `$AMOUNT` (e.g., `$150.00`).

 Examples:
 * `budget set a/3000.00 from/2025-01-01 to/2025-12-31` - Sets a budget of $3000.00 for the year 2025
 * `budget reset` - Clears the current budget